However crowded the marketplace becomes, every marketer hopes to get their brand out there in front of as many eyeballs as possible.

 Social media users can be unforgiving; keep making the same mistake and you will see your following dwindle by the day.
 The following are 7 social media marketing mistakes that every marketer should avoid.

-Creating a social media marketing plan might seem like an obvious thing to do, yet many companies fail to do so.
-They fall into the trap of just posting things on social media without any real plan in place.
-You should take social media marketing with the same seriousness that you do as with any other marketing effort.
+Creating a social media marketing strategy might seem like an obvious thing to do, yet many companies fail to do so.
+They fall into the trap of just posting things on social media without any real social media marketing plan in place.
+You should take social media optimization with the same seriousness that you do as with any other marketing effort.

 Come up with a list of specific objectives you want to achieve, then create a budget and an easy-to-follow plan of action.
 This should clearly outline what you hope to achieve, how you intend to measure your results and the number of resources you might need.